-Gold Coast Aged and Palliative Care Steering Group
+Gold Coast Aged and Palliative Care Steering Group (2020/21)

-- SPACE Project working in RACF is challenging due to the competing needs for the education and training of RACF staff particularly with the increase in training required in relation of COVID and meeting the new quality standards. - Workforce Local hospice has found it challenging to engage GP to provide clinical governance due to fact that the model does not provide adequate income for GP.
-Hospice reviewing the model to determine ongoing sustainability options. - With over 900 GP on the Gold Coast, they are unlikely to see many palliative patients per year (10 to 20) and as such may not prioritise the area for extra training or professional development. - GPs may only have one to two that require specialist palliative care - Many GPs do Program of Experience in the Palliative Approach (PEPA) programs each year, there has been a decrease since the PEPA program stop paying GPs to complete the program. - Palliative Care Health Pathway availability on the GCPHN website has provide GP with access to information when required. - 1,127 unique page views for the Palliative care health pathways whilst hosted on GCPHN website (January to June 2021) - Two main challenges supportive and Specialist Community Palliative Care Service Delivery teams face are: - Lack of funding for people under 65 years of age as not eligible for packages (only option is to self-fund at the moment, Gold Coast health have been able to fund a small number - but this is reducing their budget for service delivery) - GPs not providing home visits - Currently with Medicare covid phone payments GPs are engaging more
+- SPACE Project working in RACF is challenging due to the competing needs for the education and training of RACF staff, particularly with the increase in training required in relation of COVID and meeting the new quality standards. - Workforce Local hospice has found it challenging to engage GPs to provide clinical governance due to fact that the model does not provide adequate income for GPs.
+Hospice reviewing the model to determine ongoing sustainability options. - With over 900 GPs on the Gold Coast, they are unlikely to see many palliative patients per year (10 to 20) and as such, may not prioritise the area for extra training or professional development. - GPs may only have one to two that require specialist palliative care. - Many GPs do Program of Experience in the Palliative Approach (PEPA) programs each year, there has been a decrease since the PEPA program stop paying GPs to complete the program. - Palliative Care Health Pathway availability on the GCPHN website has provide GP with access to information when required. - 1,127 unique page views for the Palliative care health pathways whilst hosted on GCPHN website (January to June 2021). - Two main challenges Supportive and Specialist Community Palliative Care Service Delivery teams face are: - Lack of funding for people under 65 years of age as not eligible for packages (only option is to self-fund at the moment.
+Gold Coast Health have been able to fund a small number but this is reducing their budget for service delivery). - GPs not providing home visits.
+Medicare Covid phone payments have increased GPs engagement.

-Clinical Council
+Clinical Council (2021)